 - Best Short Sleeve Hiking Shirts

-Let’s take a look at what options are available to you to get started hiking today.
-Of course, shop around until you find just the right deal for you but we’ve got a great list to get you started.
+Let’s take a look at what options are available to you to get started hiking today, we’ve got a great list to get you started.
 Let’s dive into it!

-Here is a feature overview of my 3 favorite hiking shirts with full reviews and our buying guide below.
+Here is a feature overview of my top rated hiking shirts with full reviews and our buying guide below.